 All students complete a final speaking project during the final week.

 OFF-CAMPUS COMMUNITY ACTIVITIES Classes are held off-campus two times during the session.
-Example community activities include museum visits, cultural events, historical downtown walking tour, Pearl Harbor visit, visit to a local business, etc. (Note: Students should plan to spend $25 or less on these required activities.)
+Example community activities include museum visits, cultural events, Pearl Harbor visit, or a visit to a chocolate factory.
+(Note: Students should plan to spend up to $20 on these required activities.)

-INTERCHANGE Students speak English with University of Hawai?i students through "Interchange" five times during the session.
-Teachers provide tasks connected to the curriculum, and sessions held in a casual atmosphere that encourages interaction.
+INTERCHANGE Students speak English with University of Hawai'i students through "Interchange" five times during the session.
+Teachers provide tasks connected to the curriculum, and sessions held in a friendly atmosphere that encourages interaction.

-CULTURE WORKSHOP Once each session, a "kumu hula" (hula teacher) teaches students about one of the most beautiful and important aspects of Hawaiian culture, the Hawaiian hula.
-Students learn to dance a simple hula in just a couple of hours!
+HULA WORKSHOP Once each session, a "kumu hula" (hula teacher) teaches students about one of the most beautiful and important aspects of Hawaiian culture, the Hawaiian hula.
+Students learn to perform hula during the 2-hour workshop.

-OPTIONAL EXCURSIONS Extracurricular excursions to popular sites and events are offered in the evenings or on weekends.
+OPTIONAL ACTIVITIES Three optional events are offered in the evenings or on weekends.
 Students receive detailed information about the activities soon after registering for the program.
 Activities and costs vary from session to session.
-Examples include Hawaiian luau and show, UH sports' event, hiking, zoo picnic & concert.
+Examples include whale watching, university basketball game, or concert at the zoo.

-EVALUATION Each student receives an official Student Evaluation of performance and attendance.
-Upon request, and with student authorization, the program will provide a copy of the evaluation to a student's home university.
+EVALUATION Each student receives an official transcript of performance and attendance.
+Upon request, and with student authorization, the program will provide a copy of the trancript to a student's home university.

-CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a closing celebration and lunch.
+CLOSING CELEBRATION/CERTIFICATE On the last day, everyone gathers for a celebration and lunch.
 Students make speeches and provide fun entertainment.
-Students who meet performance and attendance requirements receive a University of Hawai?i certificate.
+Students who meet performance and attendance requirements receive a University of Hawai'i certificate.

 FOR MORE INFORMATION ABOUT THE PROGRAM: